Rizkidriarso/Rizkidriarso/daily/notes.md

 Consider adding a contribution guide for community involvement.
 Explore potential integrations with popular developer tools like VS Code or GitHub Actions.

+Consider adding a CI/CD pipeline for automated testing and deployment.
+Explore adding unit tests for the core logic of your projects.